rahulj51/miles2code.github.io/_posts/2020-12-05-manager-feedback.markdown

 ### Communication

 ```
-👄 Do we communicate freely and openly
+👄 Do we communicate freely and openly as a team
 ```

 *(multiple choice starting from "Strongly Disagree" to "Strongly Agree")*